PkmX/lcamera/README.md

 ## To-do

-* Add burst capturing mode (30fps @ 8mp on Nexus 5, supposedly)
- * Preliminary test seems to show that it is not possible to with JPEG outputs, try `ImageFormat.YUV_420_888`?
- * Exposure/focus bracketing anyone?
 * Add exposure compensation.
 * Support portrait orientation.
 * Simulate exposure compensation in preview?
 Currently setting a long shutter speed will throttle the preview frame rate.

 ## Known Issues

-* The new camera API is pretty unstable and will sometimes crash/reboot the device for no reason.
-* Sometimes the lens will refuse to move while capturing, no matter how you specify the capture request.
-* `source file '<path>/gen/com/melnykov/fab/R.java' could not be found` error while building
- * Just run the build command again.
 * AWB does not work in manual exposure mode.
 You can workaround the problem by setting the white balance in AE mode and switching back to manual mode.

 Please report any bugs on GitHub's issue tracker.